marinebijon28/formation-Devenez-developpeur-Java-udemy/README.md

 The function getenv() containt the propertys environment of your PC The function getenv(nameVariableEnvironment) containt this variable environment of your PC

+# List
+For instantiate this collection, you should import this collection. example :
+	List list = new ArrayList();
+If you should instantiate a list with to some type. example :
+	List<Voiture> list = new ArrayList();
+	this <> is diamond operator which contains the type of the list.

+For add an element in the list you should use arrayList.
+When you pass a primitive type to an arraylist it is transformed into a container type. example :
+	list.add(3);

+When use the function get, you should use a index for going in to this position.
+If you would like this value and affect in a variable.
+You should use type Object because, you not know the type of this variable. example :
+	Object o = list.get(0)

+# ellipses / varargs
+this together of param same type : example : test("test", "test", "test");
+	test(String... args)
+we do not know the number of parameters received.
+This a tab of argument same type You're should one ellipses in this method

 # container and wrapper
 container designates primitf type.
 Wrapper designates primitif type form Object.
 - For transform a variable in Wrapper.
 You should instantiate in Wrapper.